puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 written in a manifest, we strongly recommend that you make dependencies among resources explicit through [relationship metaparameters](https://docs.puppet.com/puppet/latest/lang_relationships.html#syntax-relationship-metaparameters).
-(A metaparameter looks just like any other parameter, but it affects *how* Puppet handles a resource rather than directly defining its desired state.)
+A metaparameter is a parameter, that affects *how* Puppet handles a resource rather than directly defining its desired state.
+Relationship metaparameters tell Puppet about ordering relationships among your resources.

 For our class, we'll use two relationship metaparameters: `before` and `notify`. `before` tells Puppet that the current resource must come before the target resource.
-Like `before`, notify tells Puppet that the current resource must come before the target resource, but if the target resource is a service, it will also restart the service whenever the current resource is changed.
+The `notify` metaparameter is like `before`, but if the target resource is a service, it has the additional effect of restarting the service whenever Puppet modifies the resource with the metaparameter set.
+This is useful when you need to Puppet to restart a service to pick up changes in a configuration file.

-The value of a relationship metaparameter is a [resource reference](https://docs.puppet.com/puppet/latest/lang_data_resource_reference.html) that specifies the target resource.
-The syntax for a resource reference is the capitalized resource type, followed by square brackets containing the resource
+Relationship metaparameters take a [resource reference](https://docs.puppet.com/puppet/latest/lang_data_resource_reference.html) as a value.
+This resource reference points to another resource in your Puppet code.
+The syntax for a resource reference is the capitalized resource type, followed by square brackets containing the resource title: `Type['title']`.

-title: `Type['title']`.
+<div class = "lvm-task-number"><p>Task 12:</p></div>

 If your `init.pp` manifest isn't already open, go ahead and open it again.

     vim pasture/manifests/init.pp

 Add relationship metaparameters to define the dependencies among your `package`, `file`, and `service` resources.
+Take a moment to think through what each of these relationship metaparameters does and why.

 ```puppet
 class pasture {